-- Understand the interdisciplinary and holistic nature of the environment - Identify the significance of natural resources and environment on the quality of life and stimulate the quest forsustainable development - Assess the socio-economic, political and ethical issues in environmental science
+- Understand the interdisciplinary and holistic nature of the environment - Identify the significance of natural resources and environment on the quality of life and stimulate the quest for sustainable development - Assess the socio-economic, political and ethical issues in environmental science h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO8 Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
-PO9 Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.